Thoughts while contemplating the shore at Crystal Beach: 1983 ~ 2003 . . . .

 A soft and gentle southwest breeze

-wafts the echo of an oar
+wafts the whisper of an oar

 across the Lake.